Elevation: 10,237 ft

 From Raynolds Pass, bushwhack across the open sagebrush terrain, aiming directly east at a prominent, forested shoulder.
 This shoulder is directly south of the shoulder/ridge that the Continental Divide follows.
 An obvious gully separates these two shoulders.
 You will cross a dry gully en route to the base of the forested shoulder.
 Bash through a thick section of aspens and brush at the base of the shoulder to reach a moderately steep, open-forest slope.
 The shoulder is ill-defined here and is more of a face climb, but it goes quickly.

 The shoulder becomes well defined at about 8,100 feet.
 Scramble up the shoulder through easy open forest.
 Higher up, the shoulder becomes a mix of loose scree and krummholz.
 This is the hardest section to climb, but it doesn’t last for long.
 You will soon pop out on the Continental Divide at Point 10020, just another rocky bump on the northwest ridge of Black Mountain.
 From here, you get a good look southeast at the choppy, somewhat-intimidating ridge leading to the more-intimidating summit area of rugged Black Mountain.
 The climb has now morphed from a Class 2 endeavor into a tedious Class 3 outing.

-In my opinion, Black Mountain is the most beautiful of the Henrys Lake Range.
+In my opinion, Black Mountain is the most beautiful peak in the Henrys Lake Range.
 Its ruggedness is impressive.
 It’s unlikely that you’ll encounter any other humans up here, though you may find a hawk or falcon riding the air currents swirling around the peak.
 The summit offers a wonderful aerial view of Henrys Lake.